TheMysteriousStranger90/ConsoleWebScraper/README.md

     .\ConsoleWebScraper.exe
     ```
 4. When you start the application, you'll see a title and a menu guide.
 The menu guide will tell you what commands you can use.
+5. After the application has successfully completed its operation, the results will be saved on your desktop in a folder named "WebScrapperProject".

 ## Note